-Most people who have COVID-19 recover in 2 to 6 weeks with no long-term problems.
-But some people have health problems that last for weeks or months after having the infection.
-These problems are known as long-term effects of COVID-19.
+Most people who have COVID-19 recover in a few days to a few weeks with no long-term problems.
+But some people have health problems that last for weeks, months, or years after having the infection.
+These problems are known as long COVID.
 This can happen even if the illness had mild or no symptoms.
+But long COVID is more common if your illness was serious.

 - Shortness of breath.